-For this reporting period, the majority of persons enrolling in the MFP program and returning to the community was in the physically disabled target group (n=49).
-20 Aged returned to the community for this reporting period and 13 persons with a DD also made this transition.
-Rates for persons in the Aged transition target group showed some improvement for this time period but continue to be below annual target expectations.
+For this reporting period, the majority of persons enrolling in the MFP program and returning to the community was in the physically disabled target group (n=39).
+16 aged returned to the community for this reporting period, 9 persons with a DD and 2 in the DD-MI also made this transition.
+With the exception of the DD-MI target group, the transition rates for the remaining target groups were below expectations and suggest that there might be a problem in meeting the state's annual transition goal.
+Rates for persons in the aged transition target group showed some improvement for this time period but continue to be below annual target expectations.
 Referrals that resulted from Section Q have also shown a slight gain and will continue to be monitored by the MO MFP project staff to identify problem areas and help develop processes to improve the referral rate.
 Figure 2 shows the cumulative community transitions broken down by target group with the project target goals for each group.
 Transition goals are set by the state.